The ZHAW School of Management and Law offers several opportunities for study abroad.

 Exchanges in Europe (SEMP)

-The ZHAW School of Management and Law is continuing to honor the former ERASMUS+ exchange agreements through the SEMP with more than 70 universities in Europe, from Norway to Turkey and from Spain to Estonia.
+As a member of SEMP, the ZHAW School of Management and Law therefore continues to honor agreements established under Erasmus+ with over 90 universities in Europe – from Sweden to Turkey and from Portugal to Estonia.
 SEMP exchange students remain enrolled at the ZHAW School of Management and Law and pay the standard ZHAW tuition fees.
-Consequently, they pay no tuition fees at host universities and may apply for an SEMP mobility grant for financial support, provided by the Swiss government, during their stay abroad.
+Consequently, they pay no tuition fees at their host universities and may be entitled to apply for a SEMP mobility grant, funded by the Swiss government, during their stay abroad.

 Exchanges outside Europe (Bilateral)

-The ZHAW School of Management and Law continues to expand the opportunities for students to study at universities outside Europe and has agreements with more than 50 partner institutions in North America, Latin America, the Asia-Pacific region, the Near East, and Africa.
+The ZHAW School of Management and Law continues to expand the opportunities for students to study at universities outside Europe and has agreements with more than 90 partner institutions in North America, Latin America, the Asia-Pacific region, the Near East, and Africa.
 The terms of study abroad are the same as those of the SEMP program.
-A mobility grant is available from the ZHAW School of Management and Law.
+It is possible to apply for an SML mobility scholarship.

 Study abroad agreements with tuition fees (fee-paying)